blinkhash/foundation-v1-server/README.md

         "forks": "auto"
     },

+    /* By default NOMP logs to console and gives pretty colors.
+If you direct that output to a log file then disable this feature to avoid nasty characters in your log file. */ "logColors": true,

+    /* Specifies the level of log output verbosity.
+Anything more severe than the level specified will also be logged. */
+    "logLevel": "debug", // or "warning", "error"

     /* Pool config file will inherit these default values if they are not set. */ "defaultPoolConfigs": {